-Day 2 of the workshop focuses on sense-making and testing, including interaction with potential users and a joint networking event and chimney talk in the evening, which takes place at the ESMT Campus in the former state council building of the East German government.
+Day 2 of the workshop focuses on sense-making and testing, including interaction with potential users and a joint networking event, which takes place at the ESMT Satellite Campus in Berlin-Schöneberg.

 Day 3 is dedicated to strategies how implementation of new practices can be fostered and improved, and how an internal change processes can be triggered successfully.
 A particular emphasis lies on internal networking and appropriate communication strategies.
 The workshop ends with a peer coaching session, which will be the basis for individual action plans and continued exchange among participants.

 The workshop is based on an experiential, hands-on approach, with group work, real-life interviews, prototyping and testing as core ingredients of the individual and collective learning process.
 In addition, its relatively homogeneous target audience allows for intense networking, sharing of experiences in a setting of like-minded people facing similar challenges, and peer coaching that will extend beyond the duration of the seminar.

 Managers and executives eager to learn and implement new processes and tools of customer centricity, both within their respective organizations as well as in contact with their external customers and users.

 Participants learn principles of the Design Thinking and familiarize themselves with the major steps of this process: understanding the needs of internal and external customers and gaining empathy for them, conducting interviews, implementing creativity methods, as well as prototyping and testing.